-- Feeling insecure about some facet of ourselves; unconsciously, we find ways to identify insecurity in others.
+Feeling insecure about some aspect of ourselves; unconsciously, we find ways to identify insecurity in others.
 Think about the bully who targets others’ insecurity so they can escape dealing with their own feelings.

-Projection urges us to feel superior and lets us ignore our own shortcomings, while focusing in on what we deem to be defective in others.
-Failing to see the good because we are solely focused on their imperfections.
+Projection urges us to feel superior and ignore our own shortcomings, focusing in on what we deem defective in others.
+Failing to see the good as we are solely focused on their imperfections.

-Another example, I am talking to my partner, colleague or you and you say something that touches into my own trauma history and it triggers me.
-Instead of being able to own what I am feeling, I shift my anxiety and distress onto you.
-It is now because of you that I do not feel okay.
-And instead of dealing with my activation and old trauma, I blame you for how I am feeling.
-It is now all about you and it is your fault.
+I am talking to my partner and he says something that touches into my own trauma history.
+Instead of being able to own what I’m feeling, I shift my anxiety and distress onto him.
+It is now because of him that I do not feel okay.
+And instead of dealing with my activation, I blame him for how I am feeling.
+It is now all about him and it is his fault.